 A Request for Qualifications (RFQs) is typically used when qualifications are the main criteria rather than cost and in particular when procuring certain professional services.
 Request for Qualifications is a two-stage procurement process in which firm's qualifications are submitted, reviewed and evaluated in order to identify the most qualified firm(s).
-Once identified the City negotiates price and terms with the most qualified firm.
+Once the most qualified firm is identified the City will request pricing and negotiate both price and terms with the most qualified firm.

 Criteria to award an RFQs must be based on the ability to accomplish a goal or requirement and not based on the ability to perform a set of specific tasks to achieve the goal or requirement.
+Cost is not requested until the most qualified vendor is identified and is not an evaluated criterion in stage one of the RFQs process.